-1. Upon written request from the department, the DSO will confirm disability with Curriculum Chair/Associate Dean
+1. Upon written request from the department, Accessibility Services will confirm disability with the

-XVI OUTSIDE AGENCY SPONSORED TUTORING
+OUTSIDE AGENCY SPONSORED TUTORING

-All students enrolled in classes at Westchester Community College are afforded tutoring services at no cost through the Academic Support Center.
-However, some students with disabilities are sponsored for individual tutoring funded through outside agencies such as ACCES-VR or NYSCB.
+All students enrolled in classes at SUNY WCC are afforded tutoring services at no cost through the Academic Support Center however, some students with disabilities are sponsored for individual tutoring funded through outside agencies such as ACCES-VR or NYSCB.
 If a student has been notified of tutoring sponsorship through the above agencies, the following responsibilities and procedures apply.
-However, policy and procedures may change if the tutoring process with ACCES-VR and NYSCB changes or if authorizations are discontinued.
+Please note that policies and procedures may change if the tutoring process with ACCES-VR and NYSCB changes or if authorizations are discontinued.